The Advantages of a Random Drug Testing

 - Reduce theft in the workplace.

-For random as well as pre-employment drug testing keep in mind that every business and industry has its own unique needs and rules that it must follow, so it’s critical for a drug testing program to address your company’s specific goals and meet whatever legal requirements apply.
+For random as well as pre-employment drug testing keep in mind that every business and industry has its own unique needs and rules that it must follow.
+It’s critical for a drug testing program to address your company’s specific goals and meet whatever legal requirements apply.

 Drug Testing Laws

 Regulations concerning drug testing vary from state to state and also according to industry and whether the company is under federal contract.
-Other factors might also affect what a business’s drug testing policy includes and how drug testing is administered.
+Other factors also affect a business drug testing policy and its administration.
+Laws to prevent discrimination and protect workers also impact what’s allowed in a workplace drug testing policy.
+For instance, the American Disabilities Act and Title VII of the Civil Rights Act of 1964.
+Also, pay attention to the National Labor Relations Act and the Family and Medical Leave Act.

 Also, some employers, such as federal contractors, must implement a drug-free workplace according to the rules set forth by the Drug-Free Work Place Act of 1988.

-Businesses regulated by government authorities such as the Department of Transportation, Federal Aviation Administration, and the Department of Health and Human Services have additional requirements they must meet.
+Businesses regulated by government authorities have additional requirements.
+For example, the Department of Transportation, Federal Aviation Administration, and the Department of Health and Human Services.

 With so many variables and the potential legal impact, it’s critical for employers to understand their obligations.
 A human resources specialist and/or attorney can serve as valuable resources while developing a sound policy that will serve your business well while complying with all laws and regulations.